-The campus, located at 18 S. River St., has short-term parking, limited to 15 minutes, which will be strictly enforced.
-Free student parking is available from 7 a.m. to 10 p.m. in Lot W at 309 N. River St. Note that Lot W is zoned for different time limits which are enforced by the City of Aurora.
+The campus, located at 18 S. River Street, has on-site, short-term parking, limited to 15 minutes, which is strictly enforced.

+Free student parking is available:

+Lot W - located north of the campus on the east side of River Street

+Lot X - located just south of Lot W on the east side of River Street

+Lot A - across from Lot X on the west side of River St. between Spruce and Cedar Streets

+Note that these lots have 6 or 10 hour parking lot time limits.
+These time limits are enforced by the City of Aurora.

 Drop-offs are easily made on the Fox River side of the Aurora Downtown Campus by using the Waubonsee driveway.
-A Pace Bus Stop is available on Galena Boulevard.
+A Pace Bus Stop is available on Galena Blvd.